10th-street-media/Federama/docs/ROADMAP.md

 + Users can have avatars
 + Images can be used in posts, pages, and messages
 + User messages to and from other Federama instances
-+ testing instances at federama.social
++ testing instances at federama.social and amore.social
 + Pretty URLs with Apache and nginx

 ## v0.4